 Amazon Prime Video Australia Review

-With a growing library of quality classic films and TV shows, new exclusive programming that rivals Netflix's, and a smattering of nifty bonus features not found elsewhere – like IMDb integration and free shipping on Amazon – Prime Video should be a serious contender for your entertainment dollars.
+With a growing library of quality classic films and TV shows, exclusive programming that rivals Netflix's own original series, and a smattering of nifty bonus features not found elsewhere – like IMDb integration and free shipping on Amazon – Prime Video should be a serious contender for your entertainment dollars.
 If you're on a tight budget and can handle missing out on some of the must-see shows on Netflix, Prime Video should be your streaming subscription of choice.